sassoftware/sas-access-samples/SAS Viya/JDBC/Spanner/README.md

 This section provides step-by-step instructions on how to set up the connection to Spanner configured with a PostgreSQL dialect from SAS Viya Compute or CAS.

-If using JDBC, copy the [PostgreSQL JDBC driver](https://repo1.maven.org/maven2/org/postgresql/postgresql/42.7.3/postgresql-42.7.3.jar) in /data-drivers/jdbc according to the [instructions](https://support.sas.com/documentation/installcenter/viya/SASViyaReadMe.htm#139721599534704specify-external-jdbc-drivers) provided by SAS.
+If using JDBC, copy the [PostgreSQL JDBC driver](https://repo1.maven.org/maven2/org/postgresql/postgresql/42.7.3/postgresql-42.7.3.jar) in /data-drivers/jdbc according to the [instructions](https://support.sas.com/documentation/installcenter/viya/SASViyaReadMe.htm) (look for "Configuring SAS/ACCESS and Data Connectors for SAS Viya 4") provided by SAS.

 - Using the PostgreSQL engine